solana-foundation/developer-content/content/guides/token-2022/required-memo.md

 ## Conclusion

-The Required Memo extension in the Token 2022 program ensures every incoming transfer has a memo, enhancing transaction clarity and ease of tracking.
+The `MemoTransfer` extension ensures every incoming transfer to a Token Account includes a memo.
+By requiring a memo instruction with each transfer, a message is recorded in the transaction's program logs.
+This feature is especially useful for understanding the purpose of transactions when reviewing logs at a later time.